 The ethereal beauty of a cherry tree in full blossom tugs at the heart of even the most cynical ones among us.
 Despite the heavy tourist footfall during the cherry blossom, or Sakura, season, this is a must-see if Japan is on your bucket list.
 And no, the trip wouldn’t cost you an arm and a leg, if you plan ahead.

-Here’s how we managed to bring back fond memories of Japan and its epic cherry blossoms.
+Here’s how I managed to bring back fond memories of Japan and its epic cherry blossoms.

-Before setting out for the country of our dreams, we pulled out a tourist map of Japan and pored over stories of fellow travellers and backpackers to chalk out our route map.
-Initially, we planned to spend 16 days covering the main Honshu island, a bit of Hokkaido (island in the north), and also the beautiful Kyushu island in the south.
+Before setting out Japan, I pulled out a tourist map of the country and pored over stories of fellow travellers and backpackers to chalk out a tentative route map.
+Initially, my travel companions and I planned to spend 16 days covering the main Honshu island, a bit of Hokkaido (island in the north), and also the beautiful Kyushu island in the south.
 However, we had to drop Kyushu from our itinerary to shorten the duration of stay and remain within budget.
-We left Kyushu and its stunning Onsen island for autumn at a later date.
-We also discovered that the onward flight from India to Osaka and return flight to India from New Chitose airport in Hokkaido to be far more reasonably priced than any other international flight combinations.
-We also checked on the sakura predictions in the main cities and towns to firm up our itinerary as well as the departure dates.
+We left Kyushu, and its stunning Onsen island, for an autumn visit at a later date.
+We also discovered that the onward flight from India to Osaka and return flight to India from New Chitose airport in Hokkaido was far more reasonably priced than any other international flight combinations.
+We looked up sakura predictions in the main cities and towns of Honshu to firm up our itinerary as well as the departure dates.

 And, get, set, go!

-Finally, one fine morning in late March, six of us, not-so-young maidens, landed at the beautiful Kansai international airport.
+One fine morning in late March, we landed in the beautiful Kansai international airport.
 Built on an artificial island in the middle of Osaka Bay in Japan’s Osaka Prefecture (Japan has 47 prefectures or administrative divisions), the airport itself is a tourist spot.
 The scene that unfolded from the aircraft window at the time of touch-down was simply breathtaking!

 Our first task after completing immigration was to get our data sim cards.
 Data sims can be very useful in a country like Japan where you will hardly find any English-speaking local, except for a few in Tokyo city.
 Thanks to google map and google translator, we could more or less manage to travel independently without getting lost.
 There were plenty of options at the arrival lounge and we settled for JAL ABC.
 Armed with fully charged local sim cards, we were all set for our adventure in the land of the rising sun (or nihon in Japanese).
 Next on our agenda was to activate our 7-day rail passes against the vouchers we had purchased back in India (JR pass vouchers – with a validity period of 7, 14, or 21 consecutive days – can* only be purchased outside Japan.
 It is not for sale within the country).
 Japan Railways offer passes to non-residents that allow free travel in JR and partner trains, Shinkansen “bullet” trains (except on Nozomi and Mizuho trains), and buses operating on JR lines throughout the country.
 Luckily, the pass was also valid on JR-West Miyajima ferry that we took on Day 5.